asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Pre-Dial-Handlers.md

 B([[context^]exten^]priority[(arg1[^...][^argN])])
 ```

-!!! info ""
-    If context or exten are not supplied then the current values from the caller channel are used.
+/// note | If context or exten are not supplied then the current values from the caller channel are used.

-[//]: # (end-info)
+///

 Examples
 --------